codetricity/oppkey_tester_ricoh_theta/README.md

 ### Sync Local Repo with Upstream (master repo)

-If the codetricity repo is ahead of jcasman, then fetch the upstream (codetricity) repo before you edit your code locally.
+If the codetricity repo is ahead of jcasman, then fetch the upstream (codetricity) repo before you edit your code locally and merge.
+Also, a push is required to keep your fork up-to-date.

 ```
 git fetch upstream
 git merge upstream/main
+git push
 ```